Skip to main content

 Deprecation phase (Deprecated)

-Obsoletions SHOULD be announced ahead of their execution by setting the deprecated_at field to a future date and moving the status to Deprecated.
-This signals current and future implementors that the subject matter of the document is not considered necessary or state of the art anymore.
+Deprecations SHOULD be announced ahead of their execution by setting the deprecated_at field to a future date and moving the status to Deprecated.
+This signals current and future implementors that the subject of the document is not considered necessary or state of the art anymore.

 If one or more replacement documents for the document exists, it MUST be listed in the replaced_by metadata field.